GLFHC/.github/profile/tutorials/automation.md

 (checks for basic regression errors like calling a function with the wrong argument type).
 Unit Tests mostly all obey the interface from Java's Junit library (Python's unit testing library does as well).
-Unit Tests can be manually executed in your IDE or executed on commit to github.
+Unit Tests can be manually executed in your IDE or executed on commit to GitHub.

-For our example, when code is put into the Main branch (either directly or via a Pull Request (merge)) Github will run the pacakge unit tests which will test a test data set against the code to make sure all expected output happens.
-In addition it will test this against a list of versions of python to make sure it is compatible.
+For our example, when code is put into the Main branch (either directly or via a Pull Request (merge)) GitHub will run the pacakge unit tests which will test a test data set against the code to make sure all expected output happens.
+In addition, it will test this against a list of versions of python to make sure it is compatible.
 The script is controlled via a [YAML](https://en.wikipedia.org/wiki/YAML) file.
 Note this script is what produces the status badge at the top.
 The unit tests also execute the [Dependabot GitHub vulnerability scanner](https://github.com/dependabot), so passing also means no CVEs were noted in the dependencies.